nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 }
 ```

-Here , we modified our `displayJsonSend()` function to allow for a 'nicer' display message.
-The `paragraphContent` will be populated with the name of the file that we sent in our `sendMessageToMixnet()`function, which will then be displayed on the screen as a message just before the file is sent through the mixnet.
+We've modified our `displayJsonSend()` function to display a 'nicer' message for our clients UI in the browser.
+The `paragraphContent` variable will be populated with the `name` of the file we sent in our `sendMessageToMixnet()` function.This message will be displayed on the screen just before the file is sent to our websocket, before entering the mixnet.

 ## Modifying our `handleResponse()` function.